 Blue hibiscus flowers adorn Hibiscus syriacus Blue Chiffon from mid-summer into fall.
-Flower color is a violet-blue.
+The flower's color is violet-blue.
 As with other hibiscus flowers, a striking stamen protrudes from the center; and the centers are stained a burgundy color, which "bleeds" outwards, terminating in rivulets.
 But Blue Chiffon offers a piece de resistance, as the white stamen is surrounded by a cluster of smaller, inner petals (also violet-blue in color) that gives these hibiscus flowers a frilly or "double" appearance.
-The shrubs stand 8-12 feet tall, with a spread of 6-10 feet, at maturity.
+The shrubs stand 8 to 12 feet tall, with a spread of 6 to 10 feet at maturity.

 With its blue hibiscus flowers, this bush is attractive enough to be used as a specimen.

 Mulch the shrubs for weed control and to maintain moisture in the soil.
-Fortunately, the bushes are fairly tolerant of dry conditions once established.
+The bushes are fairly tolerant of dry conditions once established.

-Since it is one of the shrubs that bloom on new wood, Hibiscus syriacus is normally pruned in late winter or early spring -- if, indeed, pruning is deemed necessary, at all.
-Some may choose to prune it for shaping purposes or, on old shrubs, for rejuvenation.
+Since it is one of the shrubs that bloom on new wood, Hibiscus syriacus is normally pruned in late winter or early spring.
+Pruning often is not necessary, although you may choose to prune for shaping purposes or, on old shrubs, for rejuvenation.

 Numerous and attractive flowers are a hallmark of the species, as is a late blooming period.
 Because they are late summer flowering shrubs, these plants are able to offer color in late summer and early autumn, when many shrubs have long ceased blooming.
 But Blue Chiffon offers an improvement on the species: its "double" hibiscus flowers.